back

 From Vague Ideas to Concrete KPIs

-Choosing the right KPIs turns your audit from a simple check-up into a precision measurement tool.
+Choosing the right KPIs turns your audit from a simple check-up to a precision measurement tool.
 To really understand your impact, it helps to think about the principles behind mapping success with key milestones, making sure every metric you track contributes to a bigger strategic picture.

 As you can see, a solid audit helps you find wasted money, discover new audiences, and fix messaging that isn’t landing-turning raw data into real business improvements.